Corporate Governance

 - Mr Stephen Ho ChiMing –Member

-- reviewing and recommending to the Board a remuneration framework for the Board key management personnel;
+- review and recommending to the Board a remuneration policy framework and guidelines for remuneration of the Directors and key management personnel;

 - considering all aspects of remuneration, including but not limited to Directors’ fees, salaries, allowances, bonuses, options, share-based incentives and awards, and benefits-in-kind; and